developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutAdvancedScanningAPI/index.md

     ![img](../../images/AdvancedScanningTutorialImages/on_closed_method.jpg)

 That's it!!!
-We are done with all the coding part that will let us perform some advanced barcode scanning operations on our Symbol Android device using [Barcode/Scanning APIs](/emdk-for-android/7-5/api) introduced in EMDK V 3.0.
+We are done with all the coding part that will let us perform some advanced barcode scanning operations on our Zebra Android device using [Barcode/Scanning APIs](/emdk-for-android/7-5/api) introduced in EMDK V 3.0.
 Now let us run the application.

 ## Running the Application